History of Ghana: Second coming of Rawlings: the first six years, 1982–87

 At the end of its first year in power, the PNDC announced a four-year programme of economic austerity and sacrifice that was to be the first phase of an Economic Recovery Programme (ERP).
 If the economy were to improve significantly, there was need for a large injection of capital—a resource that could only be obtained from international financial institutions of the West.
-There were those on the PNDC's ideological left, however, who rejected consultation with such agencies because these institutions were blamed in part for the nation's predicament.
-Precisely because some members of the government also held such views, the PNDC secretary for finance and economic planning, Kwesi Botchwey, felt the need to justify World Bank (see Glossary) assistance to Ghana in 1983:

-It would be naive and unrealistic for certain sections of the Ghanaian society to think that the request for economic assistance from the World Bank and its affiliates means a sell-out of the aims and objectives of the Ghanaian revolution to the international community....
-It does not make sense for the country to become a member of the bank and the IMF and continue to pay its dues only to decline to utilize the resources of these two institutions.

 The PNDC recognized that it could not depend on friendly nations such as Libya to address the economic problems of Ghana.
 The magnitude of the crisis—made worse by widespread bush fires that devastated crop production in 1983–1984 and by the return of more than one million Ghanaians who had been expelled from Nigeria in 1983, which had intensified the unemployment situation—called for monetary assistance from institutions with bigger financial chests.

 Phase One of the ERP began in 1983.
 Its goal was economic stability.
 In broad terms, the government wanted to reduce inflation and to create confidence in the nation's ability to recover.
 By 1987 progress was clearly evident.
 The rate of inflation had dropped to 20 per cent, and between 1983 and 1987, Ghana's economy reportedly grew at 6 per cent per year.
 Official assistance from donor countries to Ghana's recovery programme averaged US$430 million in 1987, more than double that of the preceding years.
 The PNDC administration also made a remarkable payment of more than US$500 million in loan arrears dating to before 1966.
 In recognition of these achievements, international agencies had pledged more than US$575 million to the country's future programmes by May 1987.
 With these accomplishments in place, the PNDC inaugurated Phase Two of the ERP, which envisioned privatization of state-owned assets, currency devaluation, and increased savings and investment, and which was to continue until 1990.